Hit the trails to the breathtaking natural world

 Before you book your transport tickets to Tibet, you need to have your Chinese Visa accepted and have Tibet Tourism Bureau (TTB) Permit with you without these there is no chance for you to enter the region.
 The region has been open to tourists for quite a while now therefore, Transportation facilities in Tibet are improving to increase the mobility of tourists throughout the place and also provide them with a comfortable transport experience.
 Getting into Tibet is possible via flight, train, and through private vehicle via highway.

 Airways: There are no direct international flights to Tibet except flights from Kathmandu, Nepal.
 You either need to fly from Beijing, Chengdu, Guangzhou, Shanghai, Chongqing, Lanzhou, and Xining Chinese cities or fly from Kathmandu.

-Roadway: Qinghai–Tibet Highway, Sichuan–Tibet Highway, Yunnan–Tibet Highway are the popular highway operating within China which enables you to enter the Tibetan region.
+Roadway: Qinghai–Tibet Highway, Sichuan–Tibet Highway, and Yunnan–Tibet Highway are the popular highway operating within China that enables you to enter the Tibetan region.
 You need to travel by a private vehicle allocated to you by your travel agency.

 Compatibility is key when visiting Tibet

 Traveling around Tibet comes with certain rules and regulations.
 You cannot travel solo to this region; you are supposed to travel with a group and a licensed guide.
 You also are supposed to access only vehicles allocated to you by the travel agency since accessing public transportation by tourists is not allowed.